Safety Tips for College Students

 Most colleges and universities have started their fall sessions by now, and students are hopefully settling into their new schedules and surroundings.
 The start of a new college year can mean a big change for anyone transitioning from a summer routine or a different city, and of course these changes can be especially overwhelming for first-year or transfer students.
 Whether or not you live on campus, your college environment will be a home-away-from-home for you during the next several months, and it’s just as important to think about safety on campus as it is anywhere else.
 ProtectUS Security, your home security systems Dallas company, presents the following tips to help you stay safe and have a great college experience!

-Stay safe in your residence – Whether you live in a dorm, an apartment, or a rented house, keep a first aid kit on hand and become familiar with emergency exit routes in the building.
-(Don’t just think about escape routes from your room; also consider how to get out of the building when you’re in the bathroom, lounge, or a friend’s room.)
-If you live off campus, make sure there are smoke and carbon monoxide detectors in your home, and make sure they work.
-Exchange emergency contact information with your roommate(s), and let them know about any health concerns you have that might affect them, whether you get occasional migraines and might need to darken the room, or you deal with something more serious that might necessitate your roommate(s) calling for help.
-(If you live in a residence hall, be sure to let your resident assistant (RA) or hall director know about any serious health concerns as well.)
+Stay safe in your residence – Whether you live in a dorm, an apartment, or a rental home, keep a first aid kit on hand and become familiar with emergency exit routes in the building.
+If you live off campus, make sure there are smoke and carbon monoxide detectors in your home, and test them to make sure they work.
+Exchange emergency contact information with your roommate(s), and let them know about any health concerns you have that might affect them, and vice versa.
+If you live in a residence hall, be sure to let your resident assistant (RA) or hall director know about any serious health concerns as well.
 Lock your door when you’re not in your room, even if you’re just popping down the hall for something, and store your valuables in a safe, secure location.
-(Be sure to keep your car locked and free of valuables too!)
-If you live in a dorm or apartment, don’t let strangers into the building or hold the door for someone you don’t know, even if they don’t seem suspicious.
+Be sure to keep your car locked and free of valuables too!
+If you live in a dorm or an apartment don’t let strangers into the building or hold the door for someone you don’t know, even if they don’t seem suspicious.

-Practice safe partying habits – Always go to parties with someone you know well, so you can keep an eye each other and go home together.
-Not only is it bad manners to completely abandon a friend at a party (even if there’s a cute guy or girl involved), it can be dangerous, as one in five college women will experience sexual assault in the U.S., and men are not immune to assault either.
+Practice safe partying habits – If you are attending a party go with someone you know well, so that you can keep an eye each other and go home together.
+Not only is it bad manners to abandon a friend at a party (even if there’s a cute guy or girl involved), it can be dangerous, as one in five college women will experience sexual assault in the U.S., and men are not immune to assault either.
 If you do have to separate from your friend(s) for some reason, communicate clearly about where you’re going and who you’re going with.
-Always watch your drink being prepared, and if it gets left unattended for any reason, get a new drink rather than finishing the old one.
-If you see something that makes you uncomfortable, speak up as soon as possible, either to the host of the party or to campus security or your RA.
-If you feel uncomfortable for any reason at a party or other social event, it’s okay to ask your friend(s) to leave with you, always get yourself out of a situation that worries you.
+Always watch your drink being prepared, and if it is left unattended for any reason get a new drink rather than finishing the old one.
+If you see something that makes you uncomfortable speak up as soon as possible, either to the host of the party, campus security, or your RA.
+If you feel uncomfortable for any reason at a party or other social event it’s okay to ask your friend(s) to leave with you.
+Always get yourself out of a situation that concerns you.

-Follow the 0-1-3 Policy for safe drinking – The BACCHUS Network, a university- and community-based organization for health and safety initiatives, recommends the 0-1-3 Policy when it comes to drinking alcohol: 0 drinks for anyone who is under twenty-one, driving, taking medication, or chemically dependent; 1 drink per hour for men or 1 drink per hour and a half for women (1 drink = 12 oz. of beer, 4 oz. of wine, or 1.5 oz. of a liquor shot); and no more than 3 drinks per day and no more than 3 drinking sessions per week.
-If you’re concerned about social stigmas against staying sober, you can always tell a small lie and say you’re the designated driver, you’re taking medication, or you’re just not feeling well.
+Follow the 0-1-3 Policy for safe drinking – The BACCHUS Network, a university and community-based organization for health and safety initiatives, recommends the 0-1-3 Policy when it comes to drinking alcohol: 0 drinks for anyone who is under twenty-one, driving, taking medication, or chemically dependent; 1 drink per hour for men or 1 drink per hour and a half for women (1 drink = 12 oz. of beer, 4 oz. of wine, or 1.5 oz. of a liquor shot); and no more than 3 drinks per day, and no more than 3 drinking sessions per week.
+If you would prefer to stay sober and want to avoid peer pressure you can always say you’re the designated driver, you’re taking medication, or you’re just not feeling well.

-Your home security systems Dallas company salutes all college students and wishes you a fun, safe, and productive school year!
+We salute all college students and wish you a fun, safe, and productive year!